The Best Beaches in Cairns - Down Under Tours

 Clifton Beach

 Palm trees and a lack of high-rise buildings characterise Clifton.
-As well as the usual activities of white-water rafting and trips to the Reef, you’ll get the opportunity to go on trips to fish for marlins, a Hemingway move if there ever was one.
-Situated 22 kilometres from Cairns, this one isn’t too far away, but getting a hotel room for a couple of nights there will give you more time to enjoy all the activities this area has to offer.
+Situated 22 kilometres from Cairns, this one isn’t too far away, but getting a hotel room for a couple of nights there will give you more time to enjoy the relaxed tranquillity of this tropical beach and really unwind.

 Palm Cove

-A place largely made up of resorts, roughly 25 minutes outside of Cairns, Palm Cove boasts large groves of paperbark trees.
-You’ll find a variety of activities to do in the area, including helicopter tours, sea kayaking, a spa resort and family-friendly trips to the Reef.
+A place largely made up of resorts, roughly 25 minutes outside of Cairns, Palm Cove boasts large groves of paperbark trees and palm fringed beach.
+You’ll find a variety of activities to do in the area, including sea kayaking, a spa resort or take a tour further north to the Daintree National Park

 Ellis Beach

-About 40 minutes from Cairns and with roughly 10 locals calling it home, Ellis Beach should be the go-to destination for those wanting a walk on the wild side.
-This far out from the city, anything goes.
-Camping here is a great idea, as is skinny-dipping, with a local ‘free’ section of the beach just around the corner.
-There are large numbers of jellyfish and crocodiles- as well a few cassowaries- in the area, despite regular patrols, so be sure to take precautions to protect yourself.
+About 40 minutes from Cairns and with roughly 24 locals calling it home, Ellis Beach should be the go-to destination for those wanting the perfect relaxation location.
+A beachfront caravan park, bar and grill restaurant and local surf lifesaving club make this piece of paradise great for a day trip or longer stay.
+Skinny-dipping for the more adventurous, with a local ‘free’ section of the beach just around the corner from the main beach.
+Dependent on the season, there can be jellyfish and crocodiles- as well a few cassowaries- in the area, despite regular patrols, so be sure to take precautions to protect yourself.

 See Even More of the Region

-Our associates will be happy to help you settle on the perfect tour to meet your needs so get in touch with us today to learn more.
+Our friendly reservations team will be happy to help you settle on the perfect tour to meet your needs so get in touch with us today to learn more.